 4. Prioritize customer retention

 It’s well known that keeping customers is easier than acquiring existing ones.
-Thus, retention is a big part of any customer-centric strategy.
+Thus, tracking your indicators of customer retention is critical for customer focus.
 Your churn rate, repeat purchase rate, existing customer growth rate, and the effectiveness of relationship-building strategies will tell you how well you are doing.
 Growing these metrics requires keeping a close watch of your customer’s long-term needs, and acting quickly to assist them as their needs change.

 Utilize a CRM